galibhassan/Genetic-Toggle-Switch-Lab/README.md

 		- an amplification factor (since growth rate are very small);
  	Out :	slope value of the linear fit, i.e. the growth-rate for the user-given column.

+#### growthRateAndErrorExport[`matrix:dataMat`, `int:subtructColOD`]
+	In :	- a dataMatrix,
+			- the column for OD - subtraction
+ 	Out : 	a growthRate.txt and grrowthRateErr.txt in the document folder;